AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/blueprints/browse-catalog.md

 product-area: system-administration;workfront-integrations
 navigation-topic: templates-navigation-topic
 title: Browse the blueprints catalog and request installation of blueprints
-description: The information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: Blueprints provide basic building blocks to help you create a work management system that grows with you.
+All Adobe Workfront users can browse the catalog of blueprints.
+You can additionally make a request to have your Workfront administrator install a specific blueprint for you, if your administrator has enabled blueprint requests.
 ---

 # Browse the blueprints catalog and request installation of blueprints

-The information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.

 Blueprints provide basic building blocks to help you create a work management system that grows with you.
 All Adobe Workfront users can browse the catalog of blueprints.
-You can additionally make a request to have your system administrator install a specific blueprint for you, if your administrator has enabled requests.
+You can additionally make a request to have your Workfront administrator install a specific blueprint for you, if your administrator has enabled blueprint requests.

 Only the system administrator can install blueprints.
 For information, see [Install a blueprint](../../administration-and-setup/blueprints/blueprints-install.md).